mfornos/awesome-microservices/README.md

 - [Docker](https://www.docker.com/) an open platform for distributed applications for developers and sysadmins.
 - [Kubernetes](http://kubernetes.io/) is an open source orchestration system for Docker containers.
 - [AWS ECS](http://aws.amazon.com/ecs/) easily run and manage Docker-enabled applications across a cluster of Amazon EC2 instances.
+- [CoreOS](https://coreos.com/) is an open source lightweight operating system based on the Linux kernel and designed for providing infrastructure to clustered deployments.

 ## Theory